 Vienna Prater Amusement Park: Segway Rental

 Vienna Prater amusement park.
 If your kids are older, consider renting a Segway and touring the Prater woodlands.
 Local restaurant Walfisch rents out segways.
 You will likely need time to get familiar with the device if you haven’t tried it before.
 Make sure you receive detailed instructions.
-Most of the beginners master the Segway after 15 to 20 minutes.
+Alternatively, book a segway tour from the city center to Vienna Prater and beyond.

 Rental: EUR 20 (for 30 minutes) or EUR 30 (for one hour) per person; identity card required.

-Bookings: (recommended for rentals of more than two devices at a certain time) firstname.lastname@example.org.
+Bookings:recommended for rentals of more than two devices at a certain time – email email@example.com.